Crypto137/MHServerEmu/docs/Glossary.md

 - **Billing** - a service that handles interaction with the in-game store.

-- **Blackout** - a boundary within the game world within which entities are prohibited from spawning.
+- **Blackout** - a boundary within the game world within which entities are prohibited from spawning under normal circumstances.

 - **Blueprint** - a template for prototypes made in Calligraphy.